 Bronze Mannikin

-Bronze mannikin are plentiful at Footsteps and are often seen around our freshwater pool, usually in groups!
+Bronze mannikin are finches and plentiful at Footsteps and are often seen around our freshwater pool, usually in groups!

 Bird information.